 CC* Planning: Designing a Regional Science DMZ for Small Colleges and Universities in Pennsylvania

-This project will work with the initial set of pilot schools, Indiana University of Pennsylvania, Lafayette College and Lehigh Carbon Community College to develop mechanisms for a campus to identify cyberinfrastructure-based applications, understand the required cyberinfrastructure-based resources and identify appropriate campus science DMZ architectures.
-The project will investigate the feasibility of various campus and regional Science DMZ designs through outreach to existing funded projects and develop a design for a statewide regional science DMZ aimed at easing access to cyberinfrastructure resources in a cost-effective manner for small and mid-sized campuses in the region.
+This project worked with an initial set of pilot schools, Indiana University of Pennsylvania, Lafayette College and Lehigh Carbon Community College to develop mechanisms for a campus to identify cyberinfrastructure-based applications, understand the required cyberinfrastructure-based resources and identify appropriate campus science DMZ architectures.
+The project investigated the feasibility of various campus and regional Science DMZ designs through outreach to existing funded projects and developed a design for a statewide regional science DMZ aimed at easing access to cyberinfrastructure resources in a cost-effective manner for small and mid-sized campuses in the region.

 This award reflects NSF’s statutory mission and has been deemed worthy of support through evaluation using the Foundation’s intellectual merit and broader impacts review criteria.
 For more information, please see the NSF website.